 Data Centers Are Turning Green

 While not directly related to performance goals, sustainability and environmental initiatives are a growing trend for businesses.
-Data centers, which traditionally have large environmental footprints because they require large volumes of power and water, are being looked at as opportunities to turn a business greener.
+Data centers, which traditionally have large carbon footprints because they require large volumes of power and water, are being looked at as opportunities to turn a business greener as part of climate change initiatives.

-As consumers and regulators become more focused on environmental issues, data centers are finding ways to reduce water requirements and improve energy efficiency.
-Tactics for meeting green goals include new cooling technologies as well as renewable energy.
+As consumers and regulators become more focused on environmental issues, data centers are finding ways to reduce water requirements and emissions as well as improving energy efficiency.
+This push is being accelerated by the growing number of areas experiencing water shortages and droughts.
+Tactics for meeting green goals include new cooling systems as well as renewable energy.
 Some of the largest data center operators are beginning to deploy lithium ion batteries to help mitigate the variability of renewable energy sources such as wind and solar.
+Other data centers are using air-cooled chillers to move water in a closed loop, thus saving significant amounts of water, according to Data Center Frontier.

 Exponential Data Creates New Challenges